jbilander/ReAgnus/README.md

 # ReAgnus
 A drop-in replacement PCB for the Amiga Agnus chip

-This is WORK IN PROGRESS.
-If you generate gerbers and order PCBs from this source you are doing so completely at your own risk!.

 ***

 Rev. 2D, design using a [PLCC-84 homebrew plug](https://github.com/jbilander/PLCC-84-plug)

 <a href="images/ReAgnus_rev2d_pic1.jpg">